 To ensure network reliability and scalability for large organizations, Active Directory supports multiple domain controllers, which act as primary servers for storing user accounts and other information related to user management on the network(s).
 Additionally, domain controllers communicate with each other over LDAP (Lightweight Directory Access Protocol), allowing them to replicate user accounts across multiple machines without requiring manual input from administrators each time changes need to be made – allowing large-scale organizations with thousands of users spread across different locations around the world manage their networks more efficiently than ever before!

-In addition to managing user accounts and authenticating users on a networked environment through its contents within the Netlogon folder, it also stores essential details such as policies related to passwords management, Group Policy Objects which are used to apply registry-based settings across multiple machines, scripts which can be used to set up automated tasks; backup copies of system files; support files related to Domain Name Services (DNS); files related to security certificates issued by Certificate Authorities; files related to Network Security Service (NSS); dynamic link library (.dll) files used by applications running on client workstations; log files generated during various network events; scripts containing instructions for managing server roles; shared resources such as printers & scanners added through group policies; etc.
+In addition to managing user accounts and authenticating users on a networked environment through its contents within the Netlogon folder, it also stores essential details such as policies related to password management, Group Policy Objects that are used to apply registry-based settings across multiple machines, scripts which can be used to set up automated tasks; backup copies of system files; support files related to Domain Name Services (DNS); files related to security certificates issued by Certificate Authorities; files related to Network Security Service (NSS); dynamic link library (.dll) files used by applications running on client workstations; log files generated during various network events; scripts containing instructions for managing server roles; shared resources such as printers & scanners added through group policies; etc.